Cookery Retreats & Classes

 Qayaam Gah

-From 2022, this hidden retreat will function as the nourishing heart of ABChapri Retreats in Kashmir.
+Since 2022, this hidden retreat has functioned as the nourishing heart of ABChapri Retreats in Kashmir.
 Built in sylvan isolation only reached by a winding scenic road and a short walk, the complex sits amidst grounds that have been purposefully left undisturbed to encourage the abundant wildlife of the area.
 Not one tree was felled in the construction of the site.
-Nourished by natural spring water, the retreat will have organic gardens where our guests can select and pick vegetables and local herbs to accompany fish bought from fishermen on the shores of the lake below.
-Poultry and eggs will come from the nearby local village, where our own cows are tended.
-All of this will generate local employment in an area whose traditional economy has been hard hit by recent developments.
+Nourished by natural spring water, the retreat has beutiful organic gardens where our guests can select and pick vegetables and local herbs to accompany fish bought from fishermen on the shores of the lake below.
+Poultry and eggs come from the nearby local village, where our own cows are tended.
+All of this generates local employment and involvement in an area whose traditional economy has been hard hit by recent developments, and we are very happy to contribute to the wellbeing of our locality in whatever ways we can.
+This is our view of sustainable tourism.

 Reaching Us